 Merseyside is an area in the north west of England, which straddles the Mersey Estuary and includes the metropolitan districts of Knowsley, Liverpool, Sefton, St Helens and Wirral.
-Merseyside spans 249 square miles (645 Km2) of land containing a mix of high-density urban areas, suburbs, semi-rural and rural locations, but overwhelmingly the land use is urban.
-It has a focused central business district, formed by Liverpool City Centre, but Merseyside is also a polycentric county and each of the metropolitan districts has at least one major town centre and outlying suburbs.
-The Office of National Statistics (ONS) 2018 figures showed that Merseyside has a population of 1,423m.
-The population is split 48.9% male and 51.1% female, with 17.9% of the population being children (0-15), 63.4% being of working age (16-64) and 18.7% above 65.
+Merseyside spans 249 square miles (645 km2) of land containing a mix of high-density urban areas, suburbs, semi-rural and rural locations, but overwhelmingly the land use is urban.
+It has a focused central business district, formed by Liverpool city centre, but Merseyside is also a polycentric county and each of the metropolitan districts has at least one major town centre and outlying suburbs.
+The Office of National Statistics (ONS) 2019 figures showed that Merseyside has a population of 1.430m.
+The population is split 48.9% male and 51.1% female, with 18.1% of the population being children (0-15), 62.9% being of working age (16-64) and 19.0% above 65.
 Merseyside has an aging population.
-There are some areas of affluence, for example in West Wirral and North Sefton, but large areas of Merseyside fall within the highest ratings of social deprivation.
-There remain large pockets of deprivation with high levels of social exclusion and crime.
-According to the Indices of Multiple Deprivation 2015, out of 326 Local Authorities across England, Knowsley and Liverpool both appear in the top 10 most deprived Local Authorities.
+Merseyside is one of the most deprived areas in England, with Knowsley being the 3rd most deprived local authority in England and Liverpool being 4th.
+But there are better off areas, for example in West Wirral and North Sefton, but large areas of Merseyside fall within the highest ratings of social deprivation, which has the side effects of high levels of poverty, social exclusion and crime.